originphp/framework/origin/docs/controllers/index.md

 ## Request

 Request data can be accessed via the Request object.
-This is available in the controller.
+This is available in the controller and the view.

 ```php